Zimbra/zimbra-zimlet-attachment-alert/README.md

 Zimlets can register listeners that are provided via zimletEventEmitter.
 The following events are supported:

+- AFTERONSEND
 - LOGOUT
 - ONSEND
 - ONSENDINVITEREPLY

 _New events will be added to Zimbra soon, this guide will be updated when that happens._

+After the user clicks the send button and when all `ONSEND` event handlers have resolved, the `AFTERONSEND` event is fired.
+At this point the back-end will process the email for sending.
+This event can not abort the sending, so it should always resolve.
+This event can be used for compliance, custom logging or custom REST API calls.

 The `LOGOUT` event is fired when the user clicks the `Logout` menu item.
 It can be used to trigger a log-out in non Single Log Out aware 3rd party application.